FindMySchool LogoFindMySchool

 It has strengths that matter to many families.
 The most recent Ofsted inspection (June 2024) judged behaviour and attitudes, personal development, and leadership and management as Good, and safeguarding as effective.
 Overall effectiveness was Requires improvement, largely due to the quality of education judgement and the need for better attendance and more consistent curriculum delivery across subjects.

 Applications follow the Blackpool co-ordinated admissions process.
-The school’s admissions timetable states that applications open on 1 September 2025 and close on 31 October 2025, with offers released on 2 March 2026.
+For Year 7 entry in September 2027 in Blackpool, applications close on 31 October 2026, with offers issued on 1 March 2027.

-Based on the most recent entry-route dataset provided, there were 254 applications for 178 offers, which indicates oversubscription and about 1.43 applications per place.
+Based on the most recent entry-route, there were 254 applications for 178 offers, which indicates oversubscription and about 1.43 applications per place.
 In practical terms, families should apply on time and consider alternative preferences, rather than assuming places are always available.

 The official opening time is 8.35am and the official closing time is 3.00pm.
 The school publishes a detailed timetable structure for the day, including form time, lesson periods, and lunch.